France Travel Planner by Tom Brosnahan & Jane Fisher Transport for Nice, France

 Fares

-Single tickets (1.50) are sold by machines at major transit points including the Aéroport Nice-Côte d'Azur, Gare de Nice-Theirs, Place Garibaldi, and Port Lympia.
+Single tickets (1.70) are sold by machines at major transit points including the Aéroport Nice-Côte d'Azur, Gare de Nice-Ville (Thiers), Place Garibaldi, and Port Lympia.
+Buy a plastic transit card (2€), then put value on it for as many trips as you want.

 Validation